Robotics and Energy Logo

 var last_output; // To prevent unnecessary traffic

-var slRvalue; // Value of red
+var slRvalue;

-var slGvalue; // Value of green
+var slGvalue;

-var slBvalue; // Value of blue
+var slBvalue;

-var isPatterned = false;// Track pattern mode
+var isPatterned = false;

-function httpGet(theUrl) // HTTP message handler
+function httpGet(theUrl)

 {